vuo/vuo/documentation/api/DevelopingNodeClasses.md

 }
 @endcode

 The state of the node is called @term{instance data}.
 It's created by @ref nodeInstanceInit and passed, via @ref VuoInstanceData parameters, to @ref nodeInstanceEvent and @ref nodeInstanceFini.
 Notice that the return type of @ref nodeInstanceInit and the type passed to each @ref VuoInstanceData call must match.
-Currently, it needs to be a pointer type; support for non-pointer types is planned.
 Unlike the type passed to @ref VuoInputData or @ref VuoOutputData, the type passed to @ref VuoInstanceData doesn't have to be a port type.
 For example, it can be a struct type defined in your node class.
 The name of the @ref VuoInstanceData parameter (@c countState) isn't important; you can choose any name.
 Notice that @c countState is a *pointer* to the @ref VuoInstanceData type (@c VuoReal*).

 The call to @ref VuoRegister in @ref nodeInstanceInit is necessary to make sure that the memory allocated for @c countState is freed at the right time.
 For more information, see @ref ManagingMemory.